 5. A friend was sued after a car accident.
 How can I make sure I’m protected against something like this?

 Your insurance policy already includes liability coverage, yet state minimums are almost never enough for most drivers.
-Having too little liability coverage puts you and your assets at risk.
+Having too little liability coverage put you and your assets at risk.

 6. How can I save money on my insurance?

 Nearly all insurers offer price breaks on coverage based on having a safe driving record and bundling your auto and homeowners coverage.
-Talk to your ERIE agent to find out more.
 There are also other ways to lower your bill.

 It’s important, though, to be cautious about selecting an insurance company based solely on price.
 Instead, seek out companies with reputations for excellent customer service, strong financial standing and a reputation for handling claims quickly and fairly.

-No matter what stage of life that you’re in, seek the advice of an insurance professional like an Erie Insurance agent.
-He or she can help you find the right coverage at the right price to fit your needs.
+No matter what stage of life that you’re in, seek the advice of an insurance professional like an Erie Insurance Agent.
+An insurance agent knows how to help you find the right coverage at the right price.